Quick Answer (TL;DR)

 One effective approach is implementing "Platform Days" - a day each month where developers focus on tackling smaller debt items.
 This keeps progress steady without requiring full-scale debt sprints.
 Additionally, encourage continuous improvement during regular feature work by enforcing code quality standards with every change.

-Leverage automated tools like software catalogs and scorecards to monitor real-time metrics, such as DORA indicators and build success rates.
+Use automated tools like software catalogs and scorecards to monitor real-time metrics, such as DORA indicators and build success rates.
 These tools provide ongoing visibility, helping you identify potential issues before they escalate.
-Considering that 77% of developers report their codebase has grown fivefold in the past three years, modernization should be treated as an ongoing process, not a one-time fix.
+With codebases growing rapidly.
+Stepsize's State of Technical Debt survey found that the average engineer spends six hours per week dealing with tech debt.
+Modernization should be treated as an ongoing process, not a one-time fix.

 Finally, establish steering committees that include senior IT and business leaders.
 These committees can help enforce modernization goals and resolve conflicts when priorities clash.
 By keeping modernization efforts aligned with both technical and business objectives, you can ensure long-term success.